Thank you for your interest in OESF 2019 held at the Rydges Latimer Hotel from Monday 2nd to Friday 6th September 2019 in Christchurch, New Zealand.

 - Light lunch

-- Transport back to Rydges hotel and/or the airport
+- Transport back to Rydges hotel or the Christchurch airport.

 The earthquakes during 2010-2011 led to the ground in Christchurch experiencing liquefaction, a process where silt soils act like a liquid when under stress.
 In the Eastern suburns of Christchurch, 400,000 tonnes of silt rose to the surface.
 Due to this soil damage, the Government declared areas around the Avon River an uninhabitable ‘Red Zone’, and 7000 homes have been removed from an area of 600 hectares.

 What will happen to the land?
 There are now plans to plant an 11-km ‘Green spine’ as a nature corridor from the city to the seas following the river banks that feature walkways, biking tracks and wetland developments.
-Regenerate Christchurch states “We have an exciting, once-in-a-lifetime opportunity to create a legacy that will deliver benefits for Christchurch and New Zealand’s future generations.”
+Regenerate Christchurch, a government appointed board, states “We have an exciting, once-in-a-lifetime opportunity to create a legacy that will deliver benefits for Christchurch and New Zealand’s future generations.”
 The Council is considering 10 proposals for future land use, in consultation with public submissions.

 Stop 2: Travis Wetlands (short wander)

-Native tree species (kahikatea, totara and matai) were planted in 2000 at an area known as the Millennium Forest.
+Gian native podocarp tree species (kahikatea, tōtara and matai) were planted in 2000 at an area known as the Millennium Forest as well as smaller native trees to provide floral and food resources for birds.

 Stop 3: Radcliffe Road native reserve – part of STYX Living Laboratory